tervoju/home_service_robot/src/README.md

 pip install rospkg
 '''

-seem to fix the issue
+seem to fix the issue in the virtual environment.

-# virtual machine issues
+### issue 2

 lost user information git